 You generally can buy a plan for a limited period of time or keep a policy in-force year round if you travel frequently.

-Katsumi Mamiya, the U.S.-based travel agent we use, can be reached at His email is: email@example.com.
+Katsumi Mamiya, our US-based travel agent can assist.
+His email is: email@example.com.

 Ideally, it should fit into the overhead luggage compartment of an airplane.
 You can accompany that with a small backpack.
 Previous guests have found themselves able to easily work with this luggage arrangement.